How Long Does Probate Take Once Submitted?

 - How busy the Probate Registry office is

 Therefore it’s a bit of a catch-22 situation, as the inheritance tax must be paid before a grant of probate will be issued – meaning you don’t have easy access to funds in the estate.
 If there is available cash held in bank accounts, banks may release funds to settle any Inheritance Tax due.
-If not, the Executors or Administrators will need to work out another way to pay the Inheritance Tax, perhaps by paying out of their own pocket, getting a loan or setting up a payment scheme.
+If not, the Executors or Administrators will need to work out another way to pay the Inheritance Tax, perhaps by paying out of their own pocket, getting an Executor's loan or setting up a payment scheme.

 It can take some time to organise all this, and all the correspondence needed with HMRC can slow things down if you are not familiar with their processes.

 With our Probate Complete Service we take full responsibility for getting grant of probate and dealing with the lLegal, tax (excl VAT), property and estate administration affairs*.